CeFi Lending

 March 4, 2026

-The collapses of Celsius Network and BlockFi in 2022 were watershed moments for the crypto lending industry.
 Celsius filed for Chapter 11 bankruptcy in July 2022, revealing a $1.2 billion hole in its balance sheet.
-BlockFi followed in November 2022, filing its own bankruptcy after exposure to FTX and Alameda Research left it unable to meet withdrawal demands.
+BlockFi followed in November, brought down by its exposure to FTX and Alameda Research.

 Hundreds of thousands of depositors lost access to their funds.
-Many are still going through bankruptcy proceedings years later, receiving pennies on the dollar — if they receive anything at all.
+Many are still fighting through bankruptcy proceedings, hoping to recover pennies on the dollar.

-But the crypto lending industry did not die with Celsius and BlockFi.
-It adapted.
-The platforms that survived — and the new ones that emerged — have generally adopted better practices around transparency, reserves, and risk management.
+But here's what I've discovered over the past two years: the crypto lending space didn't die with these failures — it evolved.
+The platforms that survived and the new ones that emerged have generally adopted practices I actually recognize from sound traditional finance.
+Better transparency, real reserves, and business models you can actually understand.

-This guide covers the strongest alternatives available today, along with the specific criteria you should evaluate before trusting any platform with your crypto.
+This guide covers what I've found in my evaluation of today's strongest alternatives, along with the specific criteria I now use before trusting any platform with crypto.

 Important risk warning: All crypto lending involves significant risk, including potential total loss of deposited funds.
 The platforms discussed here are not endorsed or guaranteed.
 This is educational content, not financial advice.